sutterismine1/PacMan/README.md

 update notes:
 - Added Blue ghost
 - Added Pink ghost
+- All ghosts and Pacman teleport back to start when Pacman is killed
 - Added hit collision for Pink ghost
 - Added hit collision for Blue ghost
 - Added eat collision for Pink ghost